 Emails have become a lucrative way for hackers to make a quick buck.
 After all, these essential communication platforms are an integral part of every organization.
 Email can make or break small businesses since they are the most vulnerable when it comes to cyber-attacks.
 For example, SMB’s were targets of 58% of all data breaches.

 To make matters worse, two-thirds of small organizations suffered a cyberattack in 2018.
-The problem that arises is these businesses believe hackers have bigger fish to fry, so they skimp on security, leaving themselves more vulnerable and worthwhile targets for scammers.
+The problem that arises is that these businesses believe hackers have bigger fish to fry, so they skimp on security, leaving themselves as more vulnerable and worthwhile targets for scammers.